P-RF/phase-1-project/README.md

 3. **Fetch API**: Used to retrieve the data from the local server `(http://localhost:3000/artist)`.
 4. **JSON**: Format used for the tour data that the `fetch` API receives.
 5. **DOM Manipulation**: For dynamically showing the dropdown, setlists, and handling the interactions of the user.
+6. **CSS**: For styling the web application and some functionality.

 ## Getting Started